andrewhstead/stream-three-project/README.md

 required pages, with a context processor being used to ensure that the relevant data is available to any template on the site.
 This sidebar is not included on narrower devices, as it would be visible only after a significant amount of scrolling rather than 'above the fold' as it is on wider screens.

+In some sections of the site, this statistical data is replaced by alternative sidebar content.
+In the store, this sidebar contains links which enable the user to view items related to a particular team.
+When viewing blogs, the sidebar shows a list of all site users who are registered as bloggers.
+Finally, in the forum the additional information shows the user then ten most recent posts, enabling them to link directly to the relevant thread.

 ### Use of Custom JavaScript